 In May we have the KPS ‘National’ Competition that is ‘National’ only in that it emulates the manner in which a national comp is categorised, entered and judged.

-The KPS National Night 2017 will have Monochrome, Portrait, Nature, Photojournalism and Scapes sections and will be held on May 24th 2017.
+The KPS National Night 2018 will have Monochrome, Portrait, Nature, Photojournalism and Scapes sections and will be held in May 2018.